This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 Contemporary Digital Cameras

 Digital cameras have come a long way in a few short years.
 Modern examples, as well as possessing higher resolution image capture have many features such as image stabilisation, smile detection, GPS tagging, HD movie mode, plus many more that were unimaginable only a few years ago.
 Many of the more "serious" compact cameras have interchangeable lenses.
 In addition to mid-range zoom lenses "pancake" lenses... compact wide-angle lenses are becoming more popular for when the telephoto range is not required.
 I have purposely kept a low profile when it comes to Digital SLRs and only mention a few exceptional examples (the Leica S, Canon EOS 600D, Olympus OM-D and Sigma SD1 Merrill).
-New digital cameras are demonstrating an individuality of design reminiscent of 35mm cameras from the past (retro styling), some of which are shown below.
+New digital cameras are demonstrating an individuality of design reminiscent of 35mm cameras from the past (retro styling), some of which are shown in the following section.

 The Canon EOS in it's various guises has been a popular SLR in various guises for nearly thirty years.
 The name "EOS" is nothing to do with the god of light but is actually the initials of "Electro Optical System".
 It is the preferred tool for many press and many other professional photographers.
 I still own a 35mm EOS 600 and a new model recently launched is the 18 megapixel EOS 600D.
-Having held this camera I can say that it has the same "feel" as my old 35mm EOS 600 but is much lighter and possibly a little smaller due, no doubt, to the APS-C sensor being smaller than than the full frame 24mm x 36mm of 35mm film.
+Having held this camera I can say that it has the same "feel" as my old 35mm EOS 600 but is much lighter and possibly a little smaller due, no doubt, to the APS-C sensor being smaller than than the full frame 24mm x 36mm dimensions of 35mm film.
 This allows not only a more compact body but shorter focal length lenses.
 What is surprising is that the menu is not too dissimilar to the 35mm version.
 A testament, not only to the original Colani T90 design but to Canon innovation as well.

 The 18 megapixel Canon EOS 600D